 - Chapter 1: Introduction This chapter describes the Wireless-G Access Point's applications and this User Guide. - Chapter 2: Planning your Wireless Network This chapter describes the basics of wireless networking. - Chapter 3: Getting to Know the Wireless-G Access Point This chapter describes the physical features of the Access Point. - Chapter 4: Connecting the Wireless-G Access Point This chapter instructs you on how to connect your Access Point to your network and placement options. - Chapter 5: Setting up the Wireless-G Access Point This chapter explains how to perform the most basic setting changes through the Web-based Utility. - Chapter 6: Configuring the Wireless-G Access Point This chapter provides a reference for the available configuration through the Web-based Utility. - Appendix A: Troubleshooting This appendix describes some frequently asked questions regarding installation and use of the Wireless-G Access Point with Power Over Ethernet and Rangebooster. - Appendix B: Wireless Security This appendix explains the risks of wireless networking and some solutions to reduce the risks. - Appendix C: Upgrading Firmware This appendix instructs you on how to upgrade the Access Point's firmware. - Appendix D: Windows Help.
-This appendix describes some of the ways Windows can help you with wireless networking. - Appendix E: Glossary This appendix gives a brief glossary of terms frequently used in networking. - Appendix F: Specifications This appendix provides the Access Point's technical specifications.
+This appendix describes some of the ways Windows can help you with wireless networking. - Appendix E: Glossary This appendix gives a brief glossary of terms frequently used in networking.

-- Appendix G: Warranty Information This appendix supplies the Access Point's warranty information. - Appendix H: Regulatory Information This appendix supplies the Access Point's regulatory information. - Appendix I: Contact Information This appendix provides contact information for a variety of Linksys resources, including Technical Support.
+- Appendix F: Regulatory Information This appendix supplies the Access Point's regulatory information. - AppendixG: Contact Information This appendix provides contact information for a variety of Linksys resources, including Technical Support.